Assessor's Maps - Cadastral Drafting

 The extent of properties within each county is such that the assessor's office cannot be efficiently systemized and procedures simplified without a basic system of maps.
 The basic system of maps must be a coordinated system prepared in accordance with certain standards for the entire county.
 The Assessor's Office could not perform its functions efficiently without a coordinated map system because the legal assessment of real property presumes a legal description of the real estate.
 Faced with the problems of determining good legal descriptions from poorly written deeds, of describing the remainder of parcel(s) when a portion is deeded out, and abbreviating long metes and bounds descriptions, the Assessor's Office relies on the Assessor's Maps for fulfillment of the office's responsibilities.

-In addition to the mapping, duties, the cadastral drafting section is also the Assessor's Office representative to the County's Parcel Map Review Committee.
+In addition to the mapping, duties, the cadastral drafting section is also the Assessor's Office representative to the County's Development Review Committee.
 The departments of Engineering, Planning, Environmental Health, Roads, Assessor, and Fire comprise this body whose purpose it is to evaluate large-scale proposed projects.

-The Assessor's Office maintains its own parcel maps for all property located within Madera County.
-These parcel maps are the basis for the assessment of real property, and are continuously being updated to reflect parcel additions, deletions and changes to existing parcel boundaries.
-These maps are available for review and purchase at the Assessor's Office public counter.
+The Assessor's Office maintains its own Assessor parcel maps for all property located within Madera County.
+These maps are the basis for the assessment of real property, and are continuously being updated to reflect parcel additions, deletions and changes to existing parcel boundaries.
+These maps are available for review by following this link.

 For additional information about Assessors Maps contact the Madera County Assessor's Office.